Spotify stops working as Discord also suffers outage - latest

 Latest as streaming giant stops working

+Spotify appears to be back up and running after it stopped working for a time on Tuesday.

-The music streaming service has crashed and users are unable to play songs or use the platform, they said.
+The music streaming service crashed and users were unable to play songs or use the platform, they said.
 Users were logged out and unable to get back in, they reported.
 Some said the app had claimed their account had been deleted.

 Others saw a vague message reading only that “something went wrong”, and telling them to “try again”.
 But the app refused to work no matter how many times users attempted to make it refresh.